volkszaehler/mbmd/README.md

 The installation consists of a hardware and a software part.
 Make sure you buy/fetch the following things before starting:

-* An Eastron SDM smart meter, the MODBUS version.
+* A supported Modbus/RTU smart meter.
 * A USB RS485 adaptor.
 I use a homegrown one, please see [my USB-ISO-RS485 project](https://github.com/gonium/usb-iso-rs485)
 * Some cables to connect the adapter to the SDM630 (for testing, I use